-Roel D'Haese born in Geraardsbergen, 1921 and died in Bruges in 1996) was a Flemish sculptor and graphic artist.
+Roel D'Haese, born in Geraardsbergen in 1921 and died in Bruges in 1996.
+He was a Flemish sculptor and graphic artist.
 He is seen as the most famous Flemish surrealist sculptor.
-Closely in line with his sculpture, he created, between 1957 and 1980, an extensive graphic work, around wryly sarcastic human or animal figures.
-He surprises with drawings that he has dreamily and freely let out of his pen as a form of relaxation after many hours of work in the smithy of his studio.
+Closely in line with his sculpture, he created, between 1957 and 1980, an extensive collection of graphic work, around wryly sarcastic human or animal figures.
+He surprises with drawings that he dreamily and freely let out of his pen as a form of relaxation after many hours of work in the smithy of his studio.
 In these drawings you still recognize the sculptor and also the constructor with iron.
 Alechinsky writes: "When Roel lands on the paper, his pen sounds like a sprinkler that wants to pay homage to the fields and the clouds, neither touches and looks at how we make and break".